 • Chronic hypoxia.

-The degree of adenoids in children
+Degrees of adenoids in children

 All over the world there are clear indications for the removal of adenoids in children.

-• Difficulty nasal breathing.
+• Difficulty in nasal breathing.

 • Sinusitis, frequent exacerbations of the disease.